Egészség19 június, 2025

 • Improve the patient experience

-Four barriers to implementing an opioid stewardship program
+Four barriers to implementing a hospital opioid stewardship program

 With these best practices in mind, there are four main barriers to implementing an Opioid Stewardship Program at a hospital or health system.